 - Inspection of front and rear side of (at least) one-sided flat elements in one operation and without turning – with clear assignment of defects to front or rear side

 - Analysis of volume defects such as air bubbles in plastic injection molded parts and distinction of surface defects

 - Testing of cemented surfaces for achromats and beamsplitters

 - Testing of prisms.

-Since the handling of individual components is much more difficult for micro-optics, the ARGOS matrix system was intentionally designed so that components in different carriers or holders can be tested.
+Handling of individual components is much more difficult for micro-optics.
+Therefore, the ARGOS matrix system was intentionally designed so that components in trays, carriers or holders can be tested.
 For example, it is possible to insert assembled coating holders into the device in order to check all optics before and after coating.

 Assembly of optical components

 In manufacturing processes where for example filters or protective glasses are hermetically bonded to another optical component, it is very important to avoid trapped particles.
 With an